ufrisk/LeechCore/README.md

 =========================================
 The LeechCore Memory Acquisition Library focuses on Physical Memory Acquisition using various hardware and software based methods.

+LeechCore provides API-based access to various hardware and software based memory sources via its `C/C++`, `Python` and `C#` APIs.
+Download the latest [release](https://github.com/ufrisk/LeechCore/releases/latest) of the library here on Github.
+If using Python it's recommended to install the [`leechcorepyc`](https://pypi.org/project/leechcorepyc/) **python pip** package which is available for 64-bit Linux and Windows.

 Use the LeechCore library locally or connect to, over the network, a LeechAgent to acquire physical memory or run commands remotely.
 The connection is by default compressed and secured with mutually authenticated kerberos - making it ideal in incident response when combined with analysis and live memory capture using Comae DumpIt or WinPMEM - even over high latency low-bandwidth connections!

 The LeechCore library is used by [PCILeech](https://github.com/ufrisk/pcileech) and [The Memory Process File System (MemProcFS)](https://github.com/ufrisk/MemProcFS).

 The LeechCore library is supported on 32/64-bit **Windows** (`.dll`) and 64-bit **Linux** (`.so`).
 No executable exists for LeechCore - the library is always loaded by other applications using it - such as PCILeech and The Memory Process File System `MemProcFS.exe`.

-For detailed information about individual memory acquisition methods or the LeechCore API please check out the [LeechCore wiki](https://github.com/ufrisk/LeechCore/wiki).
+For detailed information about individual memory acquisition methods, the API and related examples please check out the [LeechCore wiki](https://github.com/ufrisk/LeechCore/wiki).

 Memory Acquisition Methods:
 ===========================